Effective Date May 25, 2018

 - To create and secure your community membership account;

-- To identify you as a user in our system;
+- To identify you as a user and allow you access into our proprietary system;

 - To optimize and improve our Sites, Solutions, and services;